 The remaining portion of the portfolio (outside the minimum proportion of 90%) may also promote environmental and social characteristics but are not systematically covered by ESG analysis.
-Such assets may include unlisted securities or securities that have been subject to an initial public offering, the ESG analysis of which may be carried out after the acquisition of said financial instrument by the Sub-fund.
-Cash (and cash equivalent), as well as derivatives (usedfor hedging purposes) are also included under "#2 Other".
-100% of the sub-fund's assets (excluding cash and derivatives) apply negative sectorial and normsbased screens and exclusions ensuring minimum environment and social safeguards.
+Such assets may include unlisted securities or securities that have been subject to an initial public offering, the ESG analysis of which may be carried out after the acquisition of said financial instrument by the sub-fund.
+The Sub-Fund may also be invested, on an ancillary basis, in corporate bonds.